zack-bitcoin/amoveo/docs/progress_reports/forking_concerns.md

 The larger the portion of your mining power of the total, the less your incentive to join the attacker's side, because you have more hardware that can lose value.
 So we get more secure with ASICS, and more secure if there are fewer big mining pools instead of many small ones.

 Once we have ASICS we might be secure against these kinds of attack forks entirely.
-Whichever side has more ASICS, they can commit double-spends against the small side to destroy it.
+Whichever side has more ASICS, they can commit double-spends and censorship against the small side to destroy it.

 ## Mining Pools